dro0o/777p1/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time. <br />This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+Instead, it will copy all the configuration files and the transitive dependencies <br />(webpack, Babel, ESLint, etc) right into your project so you have full control over them. <br />All of the commands except `eject` will still work, but they will point to the copied scripts <br />so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+The curated feature set is suitable for small and middle deployments, <br />and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t <br />be useful if you couldn’t customize it when you are ready for it.

 ## Learn More